 As we walk together into the Easter season I thought I would post again two sonnets reflecting on the encounter two disciples had with the risen Jesus on the road to Emmaus.
 Re-reading these in light of our present crisis, I find some lines suddenly pressing forward with new clarity, new urgency, particularly in the octet of the first sonnet, which opens with longing and loss and speaks of ‘The pit of disappointment, the despair/The jolts and shudders of my letting go,/My aching for the one who isn’t there.’
 I know that those are just the things that many of us are feeling right now and I hope and pray that we can let christ turn those feelings around for us just as much as he did for the disciples on the road.

-These two sonnets form part of a new sequence of fifty sonnets on the sayings of Jesus called Parable and Paradox.
-They will be published in a book of that title this June and it is already available for or-order on Amazon Here.
+These two sonnets form part of a sequence of fifty sonnets on the sayings of Jesus called Parable and Paradox.
+They were published by Canterbury Press in a book of that title in 2016 and are available on Amazon Here.

 As always you can hear me read the poems by clicking on the title or the ‘play’ button